 Tools for Digging.

-The most important tool you will use in this process is you own personal shovel.
-Discover your core values takes a lot of digging.
-Not only does this digging build your personal “core muscles” … it also deepens your leadership insights for evolving an ever-enriching culture for building a Return on Integrity.
-We hope you will revisit this TOOLS page on a regular basis to discover an ever-increasing supply of tools and best practices that will further equip and inspire the work you are doing in your organization.
+These tools included below are those referenced for use in the Return On Integrity book.
+We hope you will revisit this TOOLS page to discover an ever-increasing supply of tools and best practices that will further equip and inspire the work you are doing in your organization.
 We would love to hear about your organization’s journey … and would appreciate learning of the tools and techniques you are creating and willing to share with others.
-To share an idea, you can email John direct at firstname.lastname@example.org.
+To share an idea, you can email John direct at John@BlumbergROI.com.

-Over the years, I have asked audiences to think about words that would describe their core values.
-The Core Values Brainstorming List is a compilation of what participants initially listed when asked to think about their core values.
-It is just the beginning of their process to dig beyond behaviors, wants and needs … to the very core of what they value.
-Some items on the list may likely represent behaviors, some may reflect wants and others may be needs.
-And some may be a very deep core value.
-I make this list available only as a tool to get you thinking … to stir your thoughts, your heart and your soul.
-May it encourage you to begin to dig beyond the veneer of everyday life to connect to the very core of your values.
-In doing so, may your everyday life become more valuable!
+Over the years, I have asked audiences to brainstorm words that would describe their core values.
+This Core Values Brainstorming List is a compilation of what participants shared.
+It was just the beginning of their process to dig beyond behaviors, wants and needs … to the very core of what are their core values.
+As typical, many thoughts from their initial brainstorm best represent behaviors, some are wants and others are needs.
+And a few are core values.
+A blank sheet of paper is the best place to start.
+However, with their collective permission, I make this list available simply as a tool to get you thinking … to stir your thoughts, heart and soul … to encourage you to further expand your initial brainstorm.
+It’s where the digging begins!